WICG/view-transitions/README.md

 * Currently only the outermost document transitions are supported.
 This means that local iframes in particular would not work as expected.
+* Shared element component of the API is currently not implemented.
 * The API currently requires GPU rasterization.
 You can check if it is enabled for you by navigating to [about:gpu](chrome://gpu).
 If Rasteriation is Hardware accelerated, then you have GPU rasterization enabled.